yousaf-shah/com.platopus.plugins.cookieCutter/README.md

 # CookieCutter-Plugin

-Solar2D plugin to get a cookie from webview for iOS, MacOS/Sim and Android
+Solar2D plugin to get a cookie from webview for Android, iOS, Mac-Sim, iPhone-Sim

 Thanks to Scott Harrison @scottrules44 for help with the Apple versions!